-- Drive with the vehicle and trailer running lights on. - Check load distribution to make sure the tow vehicle and trailer are properly balanced front to back and side to side. - Check that all items are securely fastened on and in the trailer. - Be sure the trailer jack, tongue support and any attached stabilizers are raised and locked in place. - Check side-view mirrors and rearview mirrors for good visibility. - Check routes and restrictions on bridges and tunnels. - Keep wheel chocks and jack stands on hand. - Side curtains, backdrop, aft curtains, convertible tops and detachable windshields are not designed to stay on boats at highway speeds.
-Before towing, take down the convertible top, side curtains, back cover and detachable windshield, if equipped.

-- Remove any covers that are not designed to stay on boats at highway speeds. - Carry a spare tire and wheel for both the trailer and the towing vehicle, along with tools to change them. - See the Engine Operator's Manual for enginerelated trailering information.
-Continuous road shocks may fatigue the boat's steering system.
+- Check that all items are securely fastened on and in the trailer. - Be sure the trailer jack, tongue support and any attached stabilizers are raised and locked in place. - Check side-view mirrors and rearview mirrors for good visibility. - Check routes and restrictions on bridges and tunnels. - Keep wheel chocks and jack stands on hand. - Side curtains, backdrop, aft curtains, convertible tops and detachable windshields are not designed to stay on boats at highway speeds.
+Before towing, take down the convertible top, side curtains, back cover and detachable windshield, if equipped. - Remove any covers that are not designed to stay on boats at highway speeds. - Carry a spare tire and wheel for both the trailer and the towing vehicle, along with tools to change them.
+TRAILER PATH See the Engine Operator's Manual for enginerelated trailering information.
+Continuous road shocks KC-0049C-A may fatigue the boat's steering system. - Tie outboard motors in place so they will not tilt or turn from road shock.

-- Tie outboard motors in place so they will not tilt or turn from road shock. - On extended trips, carry spare wheel bearings, seals and races. - While traveling, check the wheel hubs every time you stop.
+- On extended trips, carry spare wheel bearings, seals and races. - While traveling, check the wheel hubs every time you stop.
 If the hub feels abnormally hot, inspect the bearing before continuing your trip. - Carry a fire extinguisher in the vehicle. - Turn carefully while towing a trailer; additional space and distance are needed. - Drive slowly over railroad tracks or rough roads. - While trailering the boat from lake to lake, boaters may unknowingly introduce a foreign aquatic species from one lake to the next.
 Thoroughly clean the boat below the waterline, remove all weeds and algae and drain the bilge and livewells before launching it in a new body of water.